-496 Description 497 When a vulnerability is discovered in a deployed product, the finder makes the information about 498 the vulnerability accessible to anyone by methods such as publishing on the Internet, mailing lists, 499 academic papers, or conferences.
-Disclosed information may include affected products and 500 versions, proof of concept test cases that can trigger or demonstrate the vulnerability and detailed 501 explanation of the defect or attack methodology.
-This disclosure is made without waiting for 502 development or deployment of a remediation or mitigation.
-This type of disclosure is often referred 503 to as "full disclosure" or a "zero-day."
-504 One of the main intentions here is to make users aware of the vulnerability as early as possible as a 505 way to minimize exposure, with an assumption that there could be unknown attackers who may 506 already know about the vulnerability and could be exploiting it.
-507 An Internet survey of about 400 researchers, indicates that only 4% of the researchers follow full 508 public disclosure versus 92% of researchers that follow some form of coordinated disclosure.
-While 509 such disclosures are rare, vulnerability responders (vendors, defenders, users) should be prepared 510 to handle disclosures anytime.
-511 Example 1.
-A paper $^{10}$ presented at AppSec California in January 2015, described remote code 512 execution under certain context related to Apache Commons Collection.
-Apache Commons project 513 was not informed .
-On November 2015, a blog post was published containing exploits based on 514 this paper for multiple products.
-None of the vendors or open source projects were directly notified 515 prior to disclosure.
+When a vulnerability is discovered in a deployed product, the finder makes the information about the vulnerability accessible to anyone by methods such as publishing on the Internet, mailing lists, academic papers, or conferences.
+Disclosed information may include affected products and versions, proof of concept test cases that can trigger or demonstrate the vulnerability and detailed explanation of the defect or attack methodology.
+This disclosure is made without waiting for development or deployment of a remediation or mitigation.
+This type of disclosure is often referred to as "full disclosure"9 or a "zero-day."

+One of the main intentions here is to make users aware of the vulnerability as early as possible as a way to minimize exposure, with an assumption that there could be unknown attackers who may already know about the vulnerability and could be exploiting it.

+An Internet survey of about 400 researchers, indicates that only 4% of the researchers follow full public disclosure versus 92% of researchers that follow some form of coordinated disclosure.
+While such disclosures are rare, vulnerability responders (vendors, defenders, users) should be prepared to handle disclosures anytime.

+Example 1.
+A paper10 presented at AppSec California in January 2015, described remote code execution under certain context related to Apache Commons Collection.
+Apache Commons project was not informed11.
+On November 2015, a blog post12 was published containing exploits based on this paper for multiple products.
+None of the vendors or open source projects were directly notified prior to disclosure.

-Variant 1: Finder publishes vulnerability details and vulnerability is exploited before vendors have prepared a remediation.
+Variant 1: Finder publishes vulnerability details and vulnerability is exploited

+In this variant, a finder publicly discloses detailed vulnerability information without first having notified the vendor.
+Attackers can use this information to develop exploits and attack systems before vendors have prepared a remediation.
 Typically, attackers can develop attacks faster than vendors can develop a remediation and users can deploy them.
-This variant is commonly called a
+This variant is commonly called a "zero-day" disclosure.